 SELECT CONCAT('FirstName',' Last Name') AS FullName;

-Here is the example how the same scripts work in MySQL without changing any code.
+Additionally, the same code we can use with Postgres as well.
+Here is the example how the same scripts work in PostgreSQL without changing any code.

 Reference: Pinal Dave (http://blog.sqlauthority.com)